vkumxr/vkumxr.github.io/_tabs/about.md

 ## About

-Hi, I’m Vishwa Kumar.

-I’m a cybersecurity enthusiast focused on reverse engineering, binary analysis, and vulnerability research.
-I’m particularly interested in understanding how software behaves internally, identifying security weaknesses, and analyzing systems from an attacker’s perspective.
+I’m an engineering student focused on cybersecurity and low-level system understanding, with a strong interest in how real-world systems break and how to secure them.

-My work revolves around Linux environments, Android application analysis, and offensive security techniques.
-I spend much of my time exploring binaries, studying system behavior, and experimenting with security tools to better understand how modern software can be attacked and defended.
+My work revolves around Linux environments, offensive security techniques, and security automation.
+I enjoy going beyond surface-level development to analyze system behavior, find weaknesses, and build tools that improve security workflows.

-I actively solve security challenges on platforms like HackTheBox and document my learning through technical writeups that break down enumeration techniques, exploitation strategies, and vulnerability discovery.
+Current focus areas:
+• Offensive security & penetration testing labs (TryHackMe, CTFs)
+• Linux internals, networking, and system exploitation
+• Security automation using Python, Bash, and scripting
+• Web & Android security fundamentals

+Hands-on experience with:
+• Vulnerability assessment & exploitation labs
+• Bug bounty methodology and recon techniques
+• Password cracking, enumeration, and privilege escalation
+• Linux-based workflows and system-level debugging

+I’m driven by curiosity and hands-on learning, aiming to grow into a professional cybersecurity engineer who understands systems deeply rather than relying only on tools.

 ---